LoopKit/loopdocs/docs/faqs/glossary.md

 **Modules**: the Loop code uses a number of modules to handle different components of the entire app

 **Monterey**: operating system for Mac, macOS 12.x

+**Nightscout**: a personal website used to view your glucose and diabetes management data, *Loop* can upload to Nightscout

 **Onboarding**: familiarize new, and existing, Loop users with settings in Loop 3 and ensure the Therapy Settings are all entered and are within safety guardrails